priyanka-0978/Airbnb-analysis/README.md

 **Airbnb Analysis**

 The objectives of this project is to analyse and visualize Airbnb data to learn more about pricing variations, booking trends, and location-based trends.
+This project employs MongoDB Atlas, Streamlit, and data visualization techniques to provide an in-depth analysis.

-**Technologies Used**
+**Technologies & Libraries Used**

 Python